Branković dynasty: History

-Members of the family intermarried with other noble houses from neighbouring countries including Austrian and Hungarian nobility, and provided at least one wife to Ottoman Sultan.
-By the 17th century, Branković blood had entered into the House of Habsburg, providing more descendants into the ruling houses of Europe.
+Members of the family intermarried with other noble houses from neighbouring countries including Austrian and Hungarian nobility, and provided at least one wife to the Ottoman Sultan.
+By the 17th century, Branković lineage had become part of the House of Habsburg, providing more descendants into the ruling houses of Europe.

 One such descendant was Maria of Yugoslavia, the wife of Alexander I of Yugoslavia.
 With the ascension of her son Peter II of Yugoslavia in 1934, Branković, Lazarević, and Nemanjić blood returned to the Serbian throne.

-Some of the family members were: